yracine/device-type.myneurio/readme.md

 /******************************************************************************************/

-7) Use SmartSetup and execute MyNeurioServiceMgr again to create the Neurio Appliances this time /******************************************************************************************/
+7) Go under My Apps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time /******************************************************************************************/

-If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again.
+If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again under My Apps.

 You then just need to press Next till the last page where your appliances are selected.
 Then, you press 'Done' to confirm the creation.